HaakonSvane/the-rusty-synthesizer/katas/2-basic-rust-and-notes.md

-# 2. An introduction to Rust
+# 2. An introduction to Rust and notes

 ## Tasks
 1. Create a module in `src/notes.rs` that contains an enum `Note` of all notes between C and B.